 Umalusi, the council for quality assurance in general and further education and training, provided a research report to serve as guidance for SASL as a home language with specific reference to school-based assessment and national examinations.

-The extent of the study also covered the understanding how deaf learners are assessed and what kind of resources and materials are required for assessment‚ which included national moderators and evaluators.
+The extent of the study also covered the understanding of how deaf learners are assessed and what kind of resources and materials are required for assessment‚ which included national moderators and evaluators.

 The exact date of when the constitution will be amended to include SASL as an official South African language is yet to be determined, but the long-overdue change is imminent.